eduankotze/BITM/NTM/README.md

-This is a test folder.
+This is an online repository for articles and resources related to Neural Machine Translation.